thutasann/java-spring/data_structures/src/KeyPatterns/SlidingWindow/notes.md

 // Remove 5, add 2
 New window: [1, 3, 2] → Sum = 9 - 5 + 2 = 6
 ```

+---

+## Variable-Sized Sliding Window

+- Expand (end++): Add elements to sum until sum >= target.
+- Shrink (start++): Remove elements from the left to minimize the window size while keeping sum ≥ target.
+- Update the minLength whenever a valid subarray is found.